Maryam2506/Maryam2506/README.md

 - 👋 Student of Bachelor's in Information Technology.
 - 👀 I’m currently working on something cool 😉.
 - I have an interest in Front-End Development.
 I do some practical exercises on HTML, CSS, JAVASCRIPT and jQUERY.
 My most commonly used JavaScript library is React JS.
 My first priority as a front-end developer is to make a completely responsive design.
-Frame work for UI design i used are Bootstrap and Material UI.
+UI design made responsive by CSS frameworks: (Bootstrap, Material UI, Tailwind CSS).
 - 💬  Ask me about anything related to React.js/Javascript/ or Websites responsiveness.
 - 📫 You can approach me at: maryamtufail279@gmail.com or https://www.linkedin.com/in/maryamtufail

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=maryam2506&layout=compact)](https://github.com/maryam2506/github-readme-stats)

 ### Tech Stack
 - 🛠 Lang & Framework: React, Javascript
 - ⛏ Interest: Build cool components using HTML/CSS

 ### 🛠️  Languages and Tools
 <div>